Stock Return Calculator

 Methodology

 This calculator computes total stock return by combining capital appreciation and dividend income, then expressing the result as a percentage of the initial investment.
 The calculation subtracts the initial share price from the final share price, adds total dividends received per share, multiplies by the number of shares held, and divides by the initial total investment (initial price multiplied by shares).
 The result represents the overall return generated over the holding period.
 The model assumes dividends are measured on a per-share basis and treats all dividends as received in full.
 It does not account for transaction costs, fees, taxes, timing of dividend payments, reinvestment effects, or market volatility.
-The holding period input is recorded for reference but does not adjust the calculation itself.
+The holding period does not change the total return percentage, but it is used to convert that figure into the annualised return.

 References